scooper4711/obsidian-syrinscape/README.md

 2. Once installed, open the settings and copy your Auth token from https://syrinscape.com/online/cp/.
 Paste that into the setting for Auth Token.

-3. Use the following markdown syntax to embed a Syrinscape soundscape - both the play and stop button will be displayed:
+3. Use the following markdown syntax to embed a Syrinscape mood, music or sound effect loop - both the play and stop button will be displayed:

     ```
     `syrinscape:mood:soundId:optional mouseover text`